New Students 2017

 STUDENTS CURRENTLY IN THE U.S. IN OTHER VISA TYPES:

-If you are currently in the U.S. in another non-immigrant status, you may change your status to F-1 after you obtain the I-20 Form from Princeton University.
-There are two ways to change your status to F-1:
+If you are currently in the U.S. in another non-immigrant status, you may obtain your F-1 status after you receive the I-20 Form from Princeton University.
+There are two ways to obtain F-1 status:

 - Applying for a Change of Status within the U.S.: If you choose not to travel outside the U.S. to obtain an F-1 visa, you will need to apply for a change of status to F-1 by submitting an application to U.S. Citizenship and Immigration Service (USCIS) from within the U.S. You may wish to consult with an immigration attorney to assist you with your change of status application.